-PHIL 5000-Classics of Philosophy (3-0-3)
+PHIL 5000 - Classics in Philosophy

 An examination of the original documents, the classic primary texts, in the history of philosophy in Western Culture.
 Primary source readings--including Socrates, Plato, Aristotle, Descartes, Hume, and Kant--will be supplemented by a history-of-philosophy text that will place these works in historical and philosophical context.